vepiteski/HNM4CP.jl/README.md

 **Abstract data type**

-The complementarity problems are encapsulated in a data type, all complying to ``` AbstractCPModel`{T}``.
+The complementarity problems are encapsulated in a data type, all complying to ``` AbstractCPModel{T}```.
 For the moment, the only concrete type is for standard LCP, ```LCPModel{T} <: AbstractCPModel{T}``` available in the file ```src/HNM/types.jl```.
 The T refers to floating point precision which may be selected as Float32, Float64, Float128, BigFloat, Double64 or even other future complying float representations.

 **PNM and HNM solvers**